Hong Kong Travelogue

 A bit further on we came to the town of Repulse Bay, an absolutely beautiful place to live.
 It looks like a resort area, high-rises overlooking the bay and a small beach.
 It's a small community, cupped around the Bay inlet with a backdrop of mountains ringing the Bay.
 (I'm never sure whether to call them mountains or hills; in any case they rise, perhaps a thousand feet above sea level.)
 If I lived in Hong Kong, I wouldn't mind living in Repulse Bay!

 After Repulse Bay, we continued on to Stanley, a rather non-descript town, in my view, with a central market/bazaar.
 Being new to the bus system, I found it took some effort to know which bus to take (here I went by my guidebook) and where to pick it up (here I'd ask bus drivers, etc., who usually could speak enough English to answer the question).
 From Stanley I took the #14 bus to Sai Wan Ho in the northeast coast of the island.
 The terrain on this trip, too, was scenic, although without much in the way of development.
 Sai Wan Ho is a gritty, working class town, nothing fancy about it.
-Lots of highrises with laundry out the windows even on 25 story towers.
+There are many affordable Hong Kong hotels around this area.
+Lots of highrises with laundry out the windows, even on 25 story towers.
 From Sai Wan Ho, I took the metro (subway) back to Tsim Sha Tsui.

 As I was walking on the waterfront promenade, just before 6pm this evening, on my way to try to find the free cultural performance at the New World Center, a handsome, short, Filipino, young man with angular features came up and began talking to me in a very upbeat, positive, and seemingly sincere way.
 He spoke in somewhat broken English, asking me a little about myself and where I was from.
 When I said I lived in Washington, D.C., he gushed that this was really quite a coincidence, that his sister was a student at the university in Seattle, Washington.
 He said his sister had been an honors student at the university in Cebu and was going to be working in the U.S. at a job representing the government of her country.